 We’re recently getting more and more contracts of developing systems for trading binary options.
 This calls for a closer look.
 Binary options resemble financial instruments, but are widely understood as a scheme to separate naive traders from their money.
-And indeed, binary options brokers make no good impression at first look.
+Indeed binary options brokers make no good impression at first look.
 Some are regulated in Cyprus under a fake address, others are not regulated at all.
-They target mostly inexperienced traders, and they spread fabricated stories about huge successes with robots or systems.
-They are said to manipulate their price curves for making sure that you can’t win.
-And if you still do, many refuse to pay out your profits, and occasionally disappear without a trace.
-That’s the stories you hear about binary option brokers.
+They target mostly inexperienced traders.
+They spread fabricated stories about huge profits with robots or systems.
+They are said to manipulate their price curves for preventing you from winning.
+And if you still do, many refuse to pay out your profits, and eventually disappear without a trace.
+That’s the stories you hear about binary options brokers.
 Are binary options simply scam?
 Or do they offer a hidden opportunity that even their brokers are often not aware of?
 Continue reading “Binary Options: Scam or Opportunity?”

 Most trading systems are of the get-rich-quick type.
 They exploit temporary market inefficiencies and aim for annual returns in the 100% area.
 They require regular supervision and adaption to market conditions, and still have a limited lifetime.
 Their expiration is often accompanied by large losses.
 But what if you’ve nevertheless collected some handsome gains, and now want to park them in a more safe haven?
 Put the money under the pillow?
 Take it into the bank?
 Give it to a hedge funds?
 Obviously, all that goes against an algo trader’s honor code.
 Here’s an alternative.
 Continue reading “Get Rich Slowly”